Do VLMs Perceive or Recall? Probing Visual Perception vs. Memory with Classic Visual Illusions: Experiments

-\textbf{Third, small models fail to maintain linguistic invariance, disqualifying them from reliable visual reasoning.} Qwen2.5-3B TFI of 46.82\% means nearly half of its paired responses give identical polarity to opposite questions (\eg, answering ``No" to ``Are they the same?" and ``Are they different?").
-This polarity collapse indicates insufficient capacity to parse question semantics before visual judgment, showing accuracy unreliable for such models.
+\textbf{Third, small models fail to maintain linguistic invariance, limiting reliable visual reasoning.} Qwen2.5-VL-3B has TFI = 46.82\%, meaning nearly half of paired responses keep the same polarity for opposite questions (e.g., answering ``No'' to both ``Are they the same?'' and ``Are they different?'').
+This polarity collapse indicates weak semantic handling before visual judgment, making downstream accuracy less reliable.